-This article explains why I chose the 28 Degrees Mastercard (previously known as Wizard Clear Advantage Mastercard) for use as travel money while on holidays and to buy things from overseas websites eg: books, dvds etc.
+This article explains why I chose the Latitude Finance 28 Degrees Mastercard for use as travel money while on holidays and to buy things from overseas websites eg: books, dvds etc. The card has ben previously known as the Wizard Clear Advantage Mastercard and the GE 28 Degrees card.

 I was making a budget for traveling on holiday to New Zealand when I realised there was a big hidden expense – everything I bought on my credit card while in NZ would get charged an extra 2% foreign exchange fee + foreign ATM fees + cash advance fees.
 So if I spent say $5000, I’d be charged at least $100 in credit card fees!